jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 ## Was it worth it?

 Overall, I'm super proud and chuffed of myself.
-First work isn't always going to be the best, but I feel it was a great starting point and expereince for me that I can learn from and build upon.
+First work isn't always going to be the best, but I feel it was a great starting point and experience for me that I can learn from and build upon.

-I've got another article in the amends phase for the [The A11y Project](a11yproject.com/) on how to create an accessible <code>&lt;nav&gt;</code> with dropdowns.
+I've got another article in the amends phase for the [The A11y Project](https://www.a11yproject.com/) on how to create an accessible <code>&lt;nav&gt;</code> with dropdowns.
 So hopefully I can try and make time to get those done before the year is out and get some more expereince with the pre-publish jitters!